Kidbrooke Station Square

 Kidbrooke Station Square (KSS) is at the heart of the existing regeneration in the Kidbrooke area.
 The KSS site sits at the heart of an area Greenwich Council have identified as the 'hub' of the new Kidbrooke town centre.

 - 619 new homes (310 private homes, 157 shared ownership and 152 affordable rent)

 - Great transport links with a short commute into central London

 - Commercial offering with new shops, a cafe and work-space

 - On-site nursery included

 Explore the development

 What's happened so far

-What will John F Hunt be doing?
+What works are John F Hunt completing?

 A Tree Protection Order will be enforced on site so that a number of trees (mainly on the northern boundary) will be retained.
 While there were more trees originally on the site, these were surveyed and found to be of low quality and had to be removed for the construction of the development.
 New tree species will be planted within the scheme which will support an overall increase in biodiversity.